Configuring IIS to support Estonian Digital ID-card for authentication

 DNS aliases in query file

-Now we must send the query file to any CA for certificate generation.
-If everything goes fine, we’ll get the certificate back.
+The query file must now be sent to any CA for certificate generation.
+If everything goes fine, the certificate will be returned.

 Certificate for IIS server